AlexKade/Library-Management-System/README.md

 This is a basic Library Management System created using basic and core java conecepts, It uses conecpts like Hashmaps, Sereliaztion, loops
-It can do mostly what is required of an library system like adding and removing books, issueing and reutruning it and some other function
+It can do mostly what is required of an library system like adding and removing books, issueing and reutruning it and some other function.